 Freephone: 0508 650 200

 The Bachelor of Teaching (Early Childhood Education) is a professional teaching degree at Level 7 on the New Zealand Qualifications Framework.
-It is also approved by the New Zealand Teachers Council for professional registration.
+It is also approved by the Education Council of Aotearoa New Zealand for professional registration.
 Graduates will have the knowledge, skills, attitudes and values to be competent, registered teachers in early childhood settings in Aotearoa New Zealand.
 The Open Polytechnic Bachelor of Teaching (Early Childhood Education) builds on learning covered in our New Zealand early childhood education qualifications.

 Already have a Diploma of Teaching (Early Childhood Education)?